Surviving the Lion’s Den

 Trust in the Lord.
 That is easier said than done when you are tested.

-Around the middle of my time there, my aunt and uncle had a trip for the weekend, meaning I would be alone in the house for a few days.
-I came home that Friday and made dinner in their kitchen, cleaned up the dishes, and then went to my basement room to workout and to take a shower.
-I was home alone about two plus hours when I settled into a chair to read some articles for the following week.
+Around the middle of my time there, my aunt and uncle took a weekend trip, leaving me alone in the house for a few days.
+I came home that Friday, made dinner in their kitchen, cleaned up the dishes, and then headed to my basement room to work out and take a shower.
+With the house to myself for over two hours, I settled into a chair to read some articles for the following week.
+It was during this quiet time that I appreciated the purpose of sump pump in the basement.
+Its reliable operation ensured that the area stayed dry and comfortable, allowing me to enjoy my solitude without any worries about potential water issues.

 After sitting for about half an hour, I heard a strange noise above me.
 It sounded like someone walking around upstairs.
 My mind ran through several scenarios—all of which sent chills up my spine.
 For several minutes I froze in place, listening for any more sounds, but the footsteps had stopped.
 A wave of realization lapped at my subconscious, and a smile spread across my face.